Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - New York has covered the spread on one occasion this season.

-- The Jets have been underdogs by 3 points or more four times this season and covered the spread once.
+- The Jets have been underdogs by 2.5 points or more four times this year and covered the spread once.

 - New York's games this year have hit the over one time in four opportunities (25%).